UnionOfRAD/lithium/console/README.md

 You invoke the console front-controller through one of the wrappers provided, as shown below.
-The examples shown are relative to the root directory of a standard Lithium  distribution.
+The examples shown are relative to the root directory of a standard li3  distribution.
 The first is for users on a *nix command line the second for users on a Windows system.
 Please note that the preceding `$` in examples always indicates things that you enter on the command line.